Faculty | Elementary

 When not teaching, Amy enjoys fitness coaching, boating, camping and being outdoors with her three sons.
 She is also passionate about her role as a Scouting Cub Master for the Boys Scouts of America organization.
 She volunteers as a leader that aims to promote character development, life skills, and citizenship training among the youth in the organization.

 Amy received a BS in Business Administration from Rider University, NJ.
 She holds IB Middle Years Program certifications for Physical and health education: Implementing the MYP curriculum (Cat.
 1), Physical and health education: Delivering the MYP curriculum (Cat.
 2), and Global contexts for teaching and learning (Cat.3) and an American Montessori Society credential in Elementary I through the Princeton Center for Teacher Education (PCTE), NJ.
 Amy's IB MYP training levels and areas include Physical and Health Education (Category 1 & 2), and Global Contexts for Teaching and Learning training.

 Bridget enjoys spending time with her immediate and extended family from the Midwest, keeping up with friends, exercising, and making her famous brownies for all.

 Bridget holds an MS in School Counseling from Sage Graduate School, NY and a BA in Social Work from Siena College, NY.
 She holds an American Montessori Society credential in Elementary I and Elementary II through the Princeton Center for Teacher Education (PCTE), NJ.
 Her previous experience includes counseling middle school and high school students.

-Aish also has previous experience as a journalist in India.
-In her free time, she enjoys storytelling and loves to play the veena, an ancient string instrument.
+Aish also has previous experience working as a journalist covering school education in India.
+As a member of the Princeton Storytelling Circle, she participates in storytelling events in and around Central Jersey.
+In her free time, she enjoys playing veena, an ancient string instrument.
 She is an herbalist by interest and enjoys discovering how to use nourishing herbs in different ways.

 Aish holds a Master’s in English Literature and a Bachelor in Physics from the Bhrarathidasan University, India.
 In addition, she obtained a Post Graduate Diploma in Journalism from the Asian College of Journalism, India.
-She is currently working towards her American Montessori Society Elementary I & II credential through Princeton Center for Teacher Education (PCTE).
+She holds an American Montessori Society Elementary I & II credential through Princeton Center for Teacher Education (PCTE).

 What Parents Are Saying